Engineered Versus Solid Hardwood Floors – Details & Misconceptions

 Many consumers believe that solid hardwood floors surpasses engineered hardwood floors and might won’t consider engineered flooring for his or her home.
 Getting spent twenty five years like a flooring contractor and also the past four years like a store of both engineered and solid hardwood floors, I’ve discovered that there are plenty of misconceptions about both kinds of floors.
 I must share the next information and my experience to be able to make an informed decision concerning the best floor for the project.

 Before I begin my comparison of engineered and solid floors, let’s first obvious in the misconception that engineered flooring is equivalent to laminate floors (ie-Pergo.)
 Greater than a couple of people enter my showroom with this particular idea, which isn’t true.
 Laminate floors isn’t hardwood, engineered flooring is.
 The top layer of laminate floors is really a photograph of wood-grain in writing impregnated with melamine, a fantasy wood.
 The very best layer (also known as put on layer) of engineered wooden flooring includes (real!) high-quality wood.
 Engineered hardwood flooring consist of multiple layers of wood, that are mix-banded for stability and glued onto a plywood base.
+Sites like One Stop Flooring are a good place to select and order your flooring needs.

 Solid Flooring: Pro’s